Reynante Jamili

 Reynante Jamili (born December 21, 1972) is a Filipino former professional boxer.
-He's the former Philippines GAB and OPBF Super Bantamweight Champion.
+He started his career in 1992 and retired in 2000.
+During his career, is the former Philippines GAB and OPBF Super Bantamweight Champion.
+After his retirement, he started working as a driver and caregiver in the US.

 Professional career

 WBC Super Bantamweight Championship

-In July 1999, Jamili was knocked out by WBC Super Bantamweight champion Érik Morales, in what would be Reynante's only shot at a World Championship.
+In July 1999, Jamili was knocked out by WBC Super Bantamweight champion Érik Morales, in what would be his only shot at a World Championship.

 After suffering a knockout loss to Juan Manuel Márquez, Jamili would go on to retire.